TJ-zhanglab/Methyformer/README.md

 Step3.
 Methylformer prediction

-3.1 Predict sequences
+3.1 Predict DNA methylation based on DNA sequences

-The trained Methylformer model can take an input sequence and predict the methylation status of a target DNA sequence.
+The trained Methylformer model can take an input of DNA sequence and predict DNA methylation status of a target CpG site.
+The example input file (seq.csv) include the DNA sequences that needs to be predicted.
-Input files include:
-seq.csv: the sequences that needs to be predicted.

 <table class="table table-responsive-{sm|md|lg|xl" style="font-size: 5px; width: auto !important; margin-left: auto; margin-right: auto;">
  <thead>